đź“– Syllabus

 You should take this course if you:

-- Have not already taken a linear algebra course (if you've already taken Math 214, 217, 417, or 419, this course is not for you).
+- Have not already taken a linear algebra course (if you've already taken Math 214, 217, 417, or 419, this course is not necessary, though you still may gain some perspective from taking it).

 - Plan on taking Upper-Level CS courses about machine learning and artificial intelligence (e.g. EECS 445) and/or want to gain exposure to machine learning and Python early in your academic career.